pritam1101/SpotifyProject/README.md

 - LANGUAGE USES HTML AND CSS.
 - This is the only Frotend of Spotify WebSite.
 - In this Only two files attached HTML & CSS.
-- Visit the Web Clik the Below Link
+- Visit the Web Click the Below Link
 - Link :- https://spotify-web-clone1.netlify.app/